amanjeet009/Reservoir/README.md

 ## How to build Reservoir Datamanagement System

-####Description
+### Description

-1.This is a Data Management tool made in Java, using Netbeans IDE.\n 2.The backend is created in MySql using WAMP Server.\n 3.Allows a user to keep record of the data.\n
+* 1. This is a Data Management tool made in Java, using Netbeans IDE.
+* 2. The backend is created in MySql using WAMP Server.
+* 3. Allows a user to keep record of the data.
-4.This module is based on the work done at ONGC(Oil and Natural Gas Corporation Limited, Dehradun).\n 5.An employee can update, insert, delete and veiw in the database, the changes will reflect throughout the organization.\n 6.An administrator login is also created, who has the authenticates an employee.\n 7.The authentication involves allowing user to either veiw the data, or update it.\n 8.The administrator is also responsible for creating id's of new users.\n
+* 4. This module is based on the work done at ONGC(Oil and Natural Gas Corporation Limited, Dehradun).
+* 5. An employee can update, insert, delete and veiw in the database, the changes will reflect throughout the organization.* * *

-##Specifications
+* 6. An administrator login is also created, who has the authenticates an employee.
+* 7. The authentication involves allowing user to either veiw the data, or update it.
+* 8. The administrator is also responsible for creating id's of new users.

+#### Specifications

-1.Program works on Processor Intel atom or above.\n 2.RAM should be above 512mb.\n
+* 1. Program works on Processor Intel atom or above.
+* 2. RAM should be above 512mb.
-3.ROM should be above 1tb.\n
+* 3. ROM should be above 1tb.

 #### Building has been tested on 3 major platforms: